-- i) To supervise and assess the effectiveness of management and control systems for both financial and non-financial risks affecting the Company and the Group (including operational, technical, legal, social, environmental, political, and reputational or corruption-related risks) and to reassess at least yearly the list of the main risks and propose any changes to the Board. - j) To supervise the risk management and control unit.
+i) To supervise and assess the effectiveness of management and control systems for both financial and nonfinancial risks affecting the Company and the Group (including operational, technical (cybersecurity, AI), legal, social, environmental, political, and reputational or corruption-related risks) and to reassess at least yearly the list of the main risks and propose any changes to the Board.

+j) To supervise the risk management and control unit.

-In respect of the external auditor:
+In respect of the external auditor and the verifier of sustainability information: